Haskell Indian Nations University: Sequoyah Hall

 Sequoyah Hall was built in 1961 and named for Sequoyah, the Cherokee who developed a syllabary writing system for the Cherokee language in the early 19th century; this was the first known independent development of a writing system.
 It lies on the eastern edge of the main quadrangle area.

 Tecumseh Hall

 Built in 1915 as a gymnasium, Tecumseh Hall was named after the Shawnee chief who led an effort to repulse the European-American settlers from Indian territory west of the Appalachian Mountains.
 It houses the Campus Shoppe, offices of the Student Senate, Student Activities, and the Indian Leader (the campus newspaper).

 Winona Hall

 Originally constructed in 1897, Winona Hall was rebuilt in 1962.
 The name Winona in Lakota tradition is for daughters who are the first-born child of the family.
 Winona Hall currently is a co-ed honors residential hall, serving both women and men.

 Museums and libraries

-Haskell is home to the American Indian Athletic Hall of Fame, which recognizes noted athletes such as John Levi, Jim Thorpe, Moses Yellow Hair, and Billy Mills.

-The Haskell Cultural Center and Museum provides exhibits of interest about indigenous history.
+The Haskell Cultural Center and Museum provides exhibits of interest about the school's history, beginning with its opening in 1884.
 Its archives include collections on Haskell and aspects of Native American history.

 Tommaney Library provides a range of academic research resources in print, online and digital form.